samiamlabs/minireach_docs/source/navigation.rst

 Once you launch cartographer, you will want to :doc:`tele-operate the robot </teleop>` the robot around and build the map, which can be visualized in RVIZ.

+.. note:: During mapping only stationary objects should be in the mapping area, thus pallets and other objects needs to be moved away.
+This is because objects seen during the mapping mode is considered as obstacles.

 .. note:: The cartographer.launch file is not intended to be run at the same time
     as minireach_nav.launch